-We’re back for more examinations of Fire Emblem: Three Houses‘s three houses, and which one is possibly the best.
-This time, we’re taking a good look at the Blue Lions house.
+We’re back for more examinations of the three houses in Fire Emblem: Three Houses, and which one is possibly the best.
+This time, we’re taking a good look at the Blue Lions House.
 Like before, I’ll be profiling the house from a gameplay and story perspective, starting with the characters and going into the plot.

-The Blue Lions house represents the Kingdom of Faerghus, lead by its prince, Dimitri.
+The Blue Lions House represents the Kingdom of Faerghus, led by its prince, Dimitri.
 The house has a notable focus on heavy-hitting Knight-like classes, fitting the Kingdom’s role in Fodlan.

 The students of the Blue Lions immediately give, for the most part, a more serious feel than some other classes.
-It can arguably cause some mood whiplash at times depending on the route you’re coming from (if any).
-Of course, they all have their little quirks, but they feel more understated than those of students from other houses at times.
+It can arguably cause some mood whiplash at times, depending on the route you’re coming from (if any).
+Of course, they all have their little quirks, but they feel more understated than those of students from other Houses.

 Mercedes also comes to mind as a solid Blue Lions unit.
 When I saw her, I immediately zeroed in on her Live to Serve ability.
 With it, she can heal herself for the same amount that she heals another character for.
 It’s a singularly handy skill that can really save your rear at any time.
-Accidents happen, especially on the higher difficulties, so it’s great to have a way out of what could have been a dire situation without the healing.
+Accidents happen, especially on the higher difficulties, so it’s great to have a way out of what could have been a dire situation if you didn’t have healing.

 Please share your experience with the Blue Lions!
 Who are your favorite units?
 Have you married any Blue Lions characters in your playthroughs?

-Stay tuned till next time, when we’ll get to the final house: the Golden Deer!
+Stay tuned till next time, when we get to the final house: the Golden Deer!